Motifs in earthquake networks: Romania, Italy, United States of America, and Japan: Results

 \subsection{Connectivity analysis}

-After creating seismic networks for different discretizations of the seismic zone, \textit{i.e.}, different values of $L$, we perform a parameter dependency to determine the cell sizes $L$ which correspond to seismic networks that best approximate the data.
+After creating earthquake networks for different discretizations of the seismic zone, \textit{i.e.}, different values of $L$, we perform a parameter dependency to determine the cell sizes $L$ which correspond to earthquake networks that best approximate the data.
+We mention here that in this work we do not distinguish between events based on the uncertainty of the epicenter determination and we consider the catalogue as a whole.
 These results are presented in Fig.~\ref{fig:par_dep} where we notice that for Romania and Italy, $\alpha$ varies greatly for small values of $L$, then settles at values around $3$ and $2$, respectively, as $L$ increases.
 In California and Japan, the values of the $\alpha$ exponent show less variation, ranging from $1.5$ to $3.5$.
 For all regions, the value of $x_{\mathrm{min}}$ is smaller for low $L$, except for California, where we see a substantial decrease in $x_{\mathrm{min}}$ at high $L$, but these fits are poor, as shown by the KS statistic.
 Fit quality can be easily determined with the help of the accompanying color gradient, good fits generally occurring for values of $L$ around $5 \, \mathrm{km}$ or smaller.
 Our selection of the values of $L$ for which we report detailed results is based both on the quality of the fit and the value of $x_{\mathrm{min}}$, a small value of the latter being preferred as the resulting power-law component of the distribution function is larger.